Verdict

 The ultimate site about the king of the analogue age

 On November 3, 1964 RCA Victor released "Blue Christmas" / "Wooden Heart".
 Billboard listed it on their "Christmas Chart" for four weeks where it peaked at number one.
 This might sound impressive, but in total the single sold no more than 200,000 units which can be translated to 37.5 million streams.
 In the present "Blue Christmas" is one of the most requested Elvis tunes on Spotify, clocking in at half a billion streams!
-The 19 million streams of "Wooden Heart" seem like a joke compared to this figure, but in relation to the average Presley tunes the number is quite solid.
+In late December 2024 the song even returned to Billboards "Top100 Singles Chart" and peaked at number 36!

 The cover was designed with a promo photo for "Roustabout" and, well, a wooden heart.
 Of course "Elvis' Christmas Album" (1957) and the soundtrack to "G.I.
 Blues" (1960) were mentioned.
 The sleeve claims that both songs had been released on a 45 by popular request, but I guess RCA Victor simply wanted some airplay on the radio to boost the sales of these records.